impactoss/impactoss-client/README.md

 * public User Interface (UI)
 * admin UI

+##### IMPACT OSS server application

-It complements the IMPACT OSS server-side application that you can find here: https://github.com/impactoss/impactoss-server
+It complements the IMPACT OSS server-side application (the "API") that you can find here: https://github.com/impactoss/impactoss-server

 The server is a Rails application and is a thin server that is responsible for:
 * database management and access via an API (Application Programming Interface)